-Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) will be created.
+Ref Action (Including Monitoring Requirements) Objective Source Reference Organisation / Individual Delivering Measure Achievement Criteria and Reporting Requirements (Reported on the Requirements Register published on the Applicant's Scheme website) Project Phase (Design, Pre- Construction, Construction, Operation) Record of Completion (Signature and Date) (RBMP) and protected and notable species and habitats.
+S-W14 For Part A, for works to structures both located along a watercourse and not located along a watercourse, and for Part B, solely for structures located along a watercourse, a dry construction area will be created.
 This will be done by diverting flows through an adjacent culvert, pipe or drainage channel.
 If this is deemed unfeasible by the main contractor due to local conditions, then a temporary sump is proposed.
-The sump will be excavated on the upstream side of the existing structure, and a pump will be used to divert flows through a pipe suspended above the base of the culvert. construction of the culverts associated with the Scheme.
+The sump will be excavated on the upstream side of the existing structure, and a pump will be used to divert flows through a pipe suspended above the base of the culvert.
+To prevent damage to watercourse during the construction of the culverts associated with the Scheme.
 To divert flows to reduce the release of polluting substances into the watercourse, to maintain water quality.
-Volume 2 of the ES, Paragraph 10.9.8 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.8 Appendix 10.2: Water Framework Directive Assessment, Volume 7 of the ES, Paragraph 15.1.19 Appendix 10.2: Water Framework Directive Assessment, Volume 8 of the ES, Paragraphs 10.1.9 and 10.1.10 Environmental Manager (main contractor) S-W15 a.
+Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.8 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.8 Appendix 10.2: Water Framework Directive Assessment, Volume 7 of the ES, Paragraph 15.1.19 Appendix 10.2: Water Framework Directive Assessment, Volume 8 of the ES, Paragraphs 10.1.9 and 10.1.10 Designer Main contractor Environmental Manager (main contractor) CEMP approved by the SoS following consultation with NCC Scheme design drawings Construction S-W15 a.
 The draft culvert construction methodology has been included in Appendix 2.3: Culvert Construction Methodology, Volume 1 of the ES (Application Document Reference: TR010041/APP/6.1). b.
 The construction methodology for the River Coquet is discussed separately in Part A - refer to A-W15 of this Outline CEMP.
 To ensure no detrimental environmental effects occur relating to the culvert construction.
-Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.7 Chapter 10: Road Drainage and the Water Environment, Volume 3 of the ES, Paragraph 10.9.7 Culvert Construction Methodology Main contractor CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Construction
+Chapter 10: Road Drainage and the Water Environment, Volume 2 of the ES, Paragraph 10.9.7 Chapter 10: Road Drainage and the Water Main contractor CEMP approved by the Secretary of State following consultation with NCC as per Requirement 4, Schedule 2 of the draft DCO (Application Document Reference: TR010041/APP/3.1) Construction